okfn/okfn.github.com/blog/_posts/2013-08-06-data-update-2.md

 ## New datasets

 We're delighted to have a major first t announce: the first 'out-of-the-blue' contribution of an 'official' dataset.
-[Evan Wheeler][6] contributed a comprehensive collection of [country codes][7] for the world's countries in [Simple Data Format][sdf].
+[Evan Wheeler][6] contributed a comprehensive collection of [country codes][7] for the world's countries in [Simple Data Format][18].
 Here is the:

 * [Comprehensive Country Codes dataset on data.okfn.org][7]
 * [Associated GitHub repo][8] for the dataset